SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 ### Example: Break operator in an infinite loop

-Write a program that checks if a number **n** is even – if it is, print in on the screen.
+Write a program that checks if a number **n** is even – if it is, prints it on the screen.
 An even number is each number that is divisible by 2 without a remainder.
-In the case of an invalid number, it should be re-input and a message stating that the number is not even should be displayed.
+In the case of an invalid number, it should be re-input, and a message stating that the number is not even should be displayed.

-Here is an idea how to solve the problem:
+Here is an idea how to solve the task:

-* We create a variable **`n`**, wo which we assign an initial value of **0**.
+* We create a variable **`n`**, to which we assign an initial value of **0**.
-* We create an infinite **`while`** loop and we put **`true`** as a condition.
+* We create an infinite **`while`** loop, and put **`true`** as a condition.
 * In **the body of the loop**:
    * We take the intiger obtained by the console input and assign it to **`n`**.
    * If **the number is even**, we exit the loop with a **`break`**.
-   * **Otherwise**, we display a message stating that **the number is not eveb**.
+   * **Otherwise**, we display a message stating that **the number is not even**.
 The iterations continue until an even number is entered.
 * We print the even number on the screen.

 Here is a sample implementation of the idea:

 ![](assets/chapter-7-1-images/11.Enter-even-number-01.png)

-Note: although the code above is correct, it will not work if the user enters text instead of numbers, for example "** Invalid number **".
-Then the parsing of the text to a number will break and the program will display **error message (exception)**.
-We will learn in a while how to deal with this problem and how to catch and handle exceptions using the **`try-catch` construct**.
+Note: although the code above is correct, it will not work if the user enters text instead of numbers, for example, "** Invalid number **".
+Then the parsing of the input text to a number will break, and the program will display **error message (exception)**.
+Later in this chapter, we will learn how to deal with this problem and how to catch and handle exceptions using the **`try-catch` construct**.

 #### Testing in the Judge system